 It’s when you cut off all contact with someone you’re seeing.
 That means no texts, no phone calls, no late night hook-ups, nothing.
 You put the kibosh on the whole relationship and call it quits.

 Except you do so without the other person knowing.
-As you can expect, this makes it quite the complicated dating move.
+As you can expect, this makes it quite a complicated dating move.

 If you’re ending things by having a conversation with a person — even via text message or over email, you’re not technically ghosting them.